What is Patch Management Policy?

 The Patch Management Lifecycle involves a number of key steps in an area of system management; like acquiring, testing, and installing multiple patches of software or existing application.
 The administered computer system determines which patch requires to be updated.
 The system admin ensures that patches are installed properly, and all associated procedures are documented as per specific configurations required.
 This makes the process simple and easy.

 Most software companies conduct Patch management as part of their internal process to fix issues with the software version.
 They also document the existing system and software tool.
 Some patches are functionality-based, which needs a thorough testing.
 The objective of software patches is to fix an issue which is noted during the release of the software.
 This is primarily done to analyze if there is any potential risk viz-a-viz to security.

 Patch Management has undergone drastic changes over the period of time.
 It's a different ball game today.
-Earlier, when software was free without a license, patches were stand-alone code modules available on the external media.
+Earlier, when software was without a license, patches were stand-alone code modules available on the external media.
 The admin would simply add the code to the existing software program and run it.
 Today, things have moved on to the cloud.